thibmeu/moq-privacy-pass/draft-jennings-moq-privacy-pass-auth.md

 2. Verify the token signature using the appropriate issuer public key based on the token type:

-   - For Token Type 0x0001 (VOPRF): Use the issuer's private validation key
+   - For Token Type 0x0001 (VOPRF(P-384, SHA-384)): Use the issuer's private validation key
-   - For Token Type 0x0002 (Blind RSA): Use the issuer's public verification key
+   - For Token Type 0x0002 (Blind RSA(2048 bits)): Use the issuer's public verification key

 3. Validate that the token has not been replayed by checking: